cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ## Interact via the CLI

-You can already execute a live upgrade from the command-line.
-The following upgrade process takes inspiration from [this one](https://hub.cosmos.network/main/hub-tutorials/live-upgrade-tutorial.html) based on gaia.
+You can already execute a live upgrade from the command line.
+The following upgrade process takes inspiration from [this one](https://hub.cosmos.network/main/hub-tutorials/live-upgrade-tutorial.html) based on Gaia.
 You will:

 * Check out the checkers v1 code.
 * Build the v1 checkers executable.